UoA-CARES/gripper_gym/README.md

 `magnetic_encoder_object/`: Currently only contains arduino code for the magnetic encoder.

 `tools/`: Includes helper functions for I/O, plotting, and Slack integration in `utils.py`.
 Functions to handle various gripper errors and Slack monitoring can be found in `error_handlers.py`.

+### Files
+`configurations.py`: Pydantic class models for the learning, environment, and object configurations.

+`training_loop.py`: Parses configuration files and starts training for the selected algorithm and configs.

+`evaluation_loop.py`: Parses configuration files and the trained model for the **final policy** and evaluates it.

+`graph_results.py`: Various graphing functions for benchmarking the performance of RL algorithms side by side

+`gripper_example.py`: Example of moving the Gripper

+`GripperTrainer.py`: Class initialising necessary components for training an RL algorithm and controlling the gripper.
+Logs information, and performs training and evaluation loops with Slack messaging for updates during the process.

+`Objects.py`: Class definitions for Servo, Aruco, and Magnet objects.